Nobody wants to spend time on site that’s dull, drab and has you checking the clock time and again before you get to log out.

 One feature that stands out is the MNET authentication support, so you can remotely manage all of your Moodle sites from a single sign on, with complete access privileges.

 The rest is as much as you’d expect from any Moodle theme.
 A variety of fonts to choose from, attractive color schemes, social icons, and front-page slideshows to feature premium content.

 Also present are sub themes for course categories that let you experiment with different looks for different types of courses.
 If you like them extra personalized, you cannot go wrong with Campus.

-That’s about our round-up of 5 favourite free themes for Moodle!
+Well, that’s about our round-up of 5 favorite free themes for Moodle!
 Would you have picked any differently?
 Let us know in the comment section!